skanel94/Software-Development-for-Algorithmic-Problems/Part 1/README.md

 The code comprises an implementation of the paper "Locality-Sensitive Hashing of Curves” των A. Driemel and F.
 Silvestri" in the context of our module.

+## Program Compilation
+A makefile is included.
+Run the command "./make" in the directory of the code.
+The command "./makeclean" cleans the folder from the
+Object files that have been created by "./make" command.
+In order to compile the program run:
+"./lsh –d <input file> –q <query file> –k <int> -L <int> -ο <output file> -stats [optional] –function {DFT, DTW} –hash {classic, probabilistic}"